Skip to main content

 editFileFind-and-replace within a file

-listFilesList files and directories (optionally recursive)
+listFilesList files and directories (optionally recursive, paginated for large listings)

 deleteFileDelete a file or directory